Skip to main content

 Statement of academic interest

-As a part of your application, you must include a statement of academic interest in English, which contains the following:
+As a part of your application, you must include a statement of academic interest in English, in which you must account for the following:

-• Account of the relevance of your Bachelor’s degree in regard to the Master’s programme
+• The relevance of your Bachelor’s degree in regard to the Master’s degree programme

-• Account of the relevance of any occupational experience in regard to the Master’s programme
+• The relevance of any occupational experience you may have in regard to the Master’s degree programme

-• Account of the relevance of other experience in regard to the Master’s programme
+• The relevance of other experience you may have in regard to the Master’s degree programme

-• Account of the knowledge you have about certain areas with relevance to the Master’s programme
+• Knowledge you have about certain areas with relevance to the Master’s degree programme

 You can be granted permission if you have the necessary academic qualifications.
 The progression of your Bachelor’s programme is crucial to the outcome of your application.